Prevention of Sexual Harassment (PoSH) Act

 - A District Officer’s responsibilities included appointing nodal officers under the Act in rural, tribal and urban areas.

-Safeguard mechanisms under the PoSH Act
+Safeguard Mechanisms under the Act

 Internal Complaints Committee (ICC)